DRI, Massaron file brief to U.S. Supreme Court in Lexmark patent case

 It urges the Supreme Court to adopt the categorical test employed by the Seventh, Ninth, and Tenth Circuits, permitting suits only by an actual competitor.

-“The intent of the Lanham Act was to protect a litigant against unfair competition,” said Massaron Ross, Plunkett Cooney’s Appellate Law Practice Group Leader.
+“The intent of the Lanham Act was to protect a litigant against unfair competition,” said Massaron, Plunkett Cooney’s Appellate Law Practice Group Leader.
 “It is logical then that standing should only be given to direct competitors."

 “By adopting that standard, the amount and length of litigation could be diminished and that is what we urged the court to do.”